-Family-friendly vibes and a low-key atmosphere make Nordic Valley Afterschool Program an ideal destination for those looking for a ski area where they can relax off the beaten track.
+Family-friendly vibes and a low-key atmosphere make Nordic Valley an ideal destination for those looking for a ski area where they can relax off the beaten track.
 Primarily a locals’ hill, Nordic Valley is typically free of crowds and the friendly prices are easy on the wallet.
 The area’s abundant gentle terrain is approachable for skiers or boarders who have never ever tried the sport.
 For people new to winter sports, the slopes of Nordic Valley can be a lot less overwhelming than those of Utah’s larger, busier resorts.
 Kids can freely explore the main mountain without any fears of getting lost or disoriented.

 Of all Utah’s resorts, Nordic Valley is one of the most accessible and budget-friendly options.
 For this reason, it is a particularly excellent place to learn the art of skiing or snowboarding and work towards proficiency.
-This boutique ski area was a training ground for the 2002 Olympians—you can learn more history here—and local kids will often train for alpine racing in the afternoons and evenings.
+Fun fact: this boutique ski area was a training ground for the 2002 Olympians—you can learn more history here—and local kids will often train for alpine racing in the afternoons and evenings.
 Due to its close proximity to Ogden and their night skiing operations, Nordic Valley is ideally situated for city dwellers looking for a quick escape to nature.

 Due to Nordic Valley’s later start time during weekdays, it’s actually a pretty sweet spot to hit on a snowy powder day in the late morning.
 People seldom think to bag first tracks at this resort and there are some nice lines for expert powder skiers to harvest.